 Jedd believes that loving service to vulnerable children transforms individuals, families, and entire communities.
 He’s seen — and experienced — that lives are turned upside-down when people reflect God’s heart in action through adoption, foster care, and other service to orphans and vulnerable children and families worldwide.
 This kind of love alters not only the lives of children, but also all those who open their hearts to welcome and care for them.
 Churches can be transformed as well, moving the entire community from self-focus to self-giving love.
 Finally, as a watching world sees the Gospel embodied in this way, onlookers are transformed as well.
 Desiring to spur this kind of transformation in and through the Church, Jedd serves as President of the Christian Alliance for Orphans.

 Prior to his this role, Jedd served in the White House as a Special Assistant to President George W. Bush, leading the Office of Faith-Based and Community Initiatives.
 In this post, he oversaw reform efforts across the government to make community- and faith-based groups central partners in all Federal efforts to aid the needy, from prisoner reentry to global AIDS.
 As described by the Harvard Political Review, these reforms “fundamentally changed the government’s strategy for improving the lives of the downtrodden…”

 Previously, Jedd held a range of posts in the California State Legislature.
 He also helped establish the California Community Renewal Project, which strengthens nonprofits in some of the state’s most challenged communities.
 He has worked, studied and served in more than thirty countries, with organizations ranging from Price-Waterhouse in Moscow to Christian Life Bangladesh.

-Jedd Medefind and his wife, Rachel, live near Washington, DC.
+Jedd Medefind and his wife, Rachel, live in Falls Church, VA, just outside Washington, DC.
 They’ve welcomed children through birth, foster care and adoption.